 5) Technical installations must have an alarm.
 Abnormal operational conditions must be reported.

-6) Waste must be labeled with a yellow label reading: contains a substance which is included in the ministerial order regarding carcinogens.
+6) Waste must be labelled with a yellow label reading: contains a substance which is included in the ministerial order regarding carcinogens.

 8) Do not smoke, drink or eat in rooms where working with the substances is taking place.